Are you stuck trying to decide between a gas and an infrared heater?

 This is where a lot of people make up their minds and choose one over the other.
 If you know you’re someone who can easily forget to give your appliance adequate maintenance and check its components frequently, go infrared.

 Regardless of how long a manufacturer might claim their heater to last, it will be very difficult to have your unit last as long as you neglect it.

 Summary: Infrared or Gas Heaters?

 As you’ve learned above, there’s no single answer to this question.
 You want to go for the heater that solves the most problems for you and makes your life easier.
 If you know you live in an area where electricity costs are very high, go propane.

 Provided that you live in a home with small children and pets, go infrared to prevent accidents and fire hazards.

 Moreover, if you know someone who owns either one of these models, it would be a great idea to ask them what their experience has been.
-After all, word of mouth can’t be beat.
+After all, word of mouth can’t be beaten.

 Choosing between different models of an appliance can be overwhelming.
 With so many options out there, it can be very easy to lose track of what features are important, and what factors should be taken into account.

 Luckily, I hope I’ve provided you with enough information and knowledge to understand and choose the heater that is best for you.
 Make sure to remember to consider the collateral costs of each one, and think long-term to determine whether portability is something you’ll need.